dulingo

 Cost of Food in Barcelona

 Now this completely depends on your eating habits as food can cost very differently for each and every individual.
-A basic lunch in the business district usually costs around EUR 12, whereas a three-course meal for two individuals costs around EUR 40 only if you get it from a mid-range restaurant.
+A basic lunch in the district usually costs around EUR 14.1, whereas a three-course meal for two individuals costs around EUR 60 only if you get it from a mid-range restaurant.
 You can also get a cappuccino here for EUR 1.70.

 Also Read: Cost of Living in Hamburg: A Comprehensive Guide on Hamburg’s Expense

-Along with the cost of living in Barcelona, figuring out the average tuition fees in Universities of Barcelona can be a daunting task to any one.
+Along with the cost of living in Barcelona, figuring out the average tuition fees at the University of Barcelona can be a daunting task for anyone.
 The average tuition fees for international students at Barcelona University are around EUR 4,900 per year.
 However, the range of fees starts from EUR 4,000 to EUR 6,000.

 A few prestigious universities in Barcelona are Pompeu Fabra University, Autonomous University of Barcelona, University of Barcelona, Polytechnic University of Catalonia, EU Business School, TBS Education, and many others.
 These universities provide advanced programs and innovative learning systems.